WYSDOM Success Metric

 Impact Assessment and Communication Success Metric

 WYSDOM evaluates the degree of association between an organization (or its products and services) with desired topics considered important and in line with evolving marketing goals.
-It also determines whether undesired topics and media coverage were avoided successfully.
-This goes far beyond simple Share of Voice-based success scores or lexical metrics such as sentiment or more fine-grained classifications of human emotions.
-In the case of the Climate Program Office of the U.S. National Oceanic and Atmospheric Administration (NOAA), for example, a desired association with “climate change” contributes positively to the success metric, although the term typically carries a negative sentiment.
+It also determines whether you have successfully avoided undesired topics and media coverage.
+This goes far beyond simple Share of Voice-based success scores.
+As a success indicator, it is also superior to lexical metrics such as sentiment or more fine-grained classifications of human emotions.
+In the case of a climate research center, for example, a desired association with “climate change” contributes positively to the success metric, although the term typically carries a negative sentiment.

-The WYSDOM success metric is an adaptive measure and part of an iterative feedback cycle, customized to an organization’s evolving communication and dissemination goals.
-To specify these goals, analysts have full control over the lists of desired and undesired semantic associations, and the opportunity to update these associations according to changing priorities.
-The 2018-12 release added the option to store desired and undesired associations together with each topic, in addition to the dashboard default.
-The Brand Reputation Radar is a visual tool that guides and supports this process.
+The WYSDOM success metric represents an adaptive measure.
+It is part of an iterative feedback cycle.
+With each cycle, you can customize the metric to your evolving communication and dissemination goals.
+To specify these goals, you have full control over a lists of desired and undesired semantic associations.
+Moreover, there is alway the opportunity to update these associations according to your changing priorities.
+It is possible to store the desired and undesired associations as part of a bookmark definition.
+The Brand Reputation Radar is a visual tool that guides and supports this customization process.

 Key Performance Indicators (KPIs)

-As an optional component, WYSDOM provides seamless integration of Web site analytics via server access statistics such as visits, page views and average viewing time.
+Optionally, WYSDOM provides seamless integration of Web site analytics.
+For this purpose, the system captures server access statistics such as visits, page views and average viewing time.
 The data originate from existing log file analysis tools such as Google Analytics or Piwik.
 The integrated approach allows communication professionals to analyze successful strategies in terms of both their impact on content production (e.g. news articles, social media coverage) and on content consumption (e.g. measure of customer activity on a corporate Web site).
-The same functionality can be used to render other Key Performance Indicators (KPIs) that reflect marketing success, for example the number of customers, churn rate, loyalty metrics such as the Net Promoter Score (NPS), or aggregated sales figures such as Monthly Recurring Revenue (MRR).
+You can use the same functionality to render other Key Performance Indicators (KPIs) that reflect marketing success.
+This can include the number of customers, for example, the churn rate or loyalty metrics such as the Net Promoter Score (NPS).
+When tracking social perceptions of products, aggregated sales figures such as Monthly Recurring Revenue (MRR) are additional candidate variables.